Alfred Richard Cecil Selwyn: Canada

 Selwyn's 25 years as director was a period of intense activity during which GSC geologists mounted expeditions to many parts of the newly added territories.
 Following in Logan's footsteps, Selwyn directed the GSC mainly from the field.
 As a student in Switzerland, he had become an accomplished mountain climber – a skill that proved invaluable to his extensive work in Canada's rugged new "Alpine province", British Columbia.
 As a condition of joining Canada in 1871, British Columbia had insisted on the construction of a railroad to link it to eastern Canada.
 In 1871 Selwyn, as his first task as Director of the Survey, mounted a particularly arduous expedition to investigate the geology and mineral resources along the proposed railroad routes.

-Under Selwyn there was a great surge of exploratory surveys, mainly in the west and the north.
-It was an extraordinary challenge demanding extraordinary talents.
-Fieldwork in remote uncharted wildernesses required superb frontier survival skills coupled with the eclectic scientific background necessary to record the geology, topography, the flora and fauna of the new lands being explored.
+Under Selwyn, there was a great surge of exploratory surveys, mainly in the west and the north.
+Fieldwork in remote uncharted wildernesses required superb frontier survival skills coupled with the scientific background necessary to record the geology, topography, the flora and fauna of the new lands being explored.

 To carry out this far-ranging work, a larger staff was required, and with newly secured funding for the Survey from the government, Selwyn was able to build up his staff from six parties in the field in 1870 to fourteen in 1890.
 That same year, Parliament passed an act making the Geological Survey a separate department of the government, reporting to the Minister of the Interior.
 This was solid recognition of the Survey's growing importance to the expansion of Canada's economy.